Monday, December 29, 2025

 “Nikkei” in Japanese means those of Japanese descendants, the literal span of the Japanese diaspora worldwide—and for a culture so subsumed in its own identity, with strong ties to family and geography, those outside of the island proper have had to doubly fight to maintain their sense of Japanese-ness while also assimilating to their new homes.

-The Nikkei of PerĂş are no exception—and through ups and downs, turmoil and struggle across a century-plus of existence in Peru, they’ve become an essential aspect of Peruvian culture itself.
-Chef Mitsuharu “Micha” Tsumura’s Maido restaurant in Lima—one of the leading pillars of Nikkei cuisine—jumped one spot further up to #5 on the 2024 World’s 50 Best Restaurants list.
-(And on that very list, multiple other entries from PerĂş.)
+The Nikkei of Peru are no exception—and through ups and downs, turmoil, and struggle over a century-plus in Peru, they’ve become an essential part of Peruvian culture.
+Chef Mitsuharu “Micha” Tsumura’s Maido restaurant in Lima—one of the leading pillars of Nikkei cuisine—has officially taken the #1 on the 2025 World’s 50 Best Restaurants list.
+(And on that very list, multiple other entries from Perú.)

 To have such representation in Long Beach in a place that has two locations is not just an honor but something worthy of highlight.
 And definitively something worth supporting.